-Phi Delta Theta will be inducting a Masters Champion, a two-time Olympic gold medalist, and a five-time NFL Pro Bowler into its Sports Hall of Fame at the General Convention in San Antonio, Texas this June.
+Phi Delta Theta inducted a Masters Champion, a Super Bowl Champion, a two-time Olympic gold medalist, and a five-time NFL Pro Bowler into its Sports Hall of Fame at the General Convention in San Antonio, Texas.

 Brother Doug Russell is a graduate from the University of Texas at Arlington and a member of the Texas Kappa Chapter.
 Brother Russell has two Olympic gold medals to his name.
 In 1968 he raced in the inaugural 100 Meter Butterfly event at the Olympics held in Mexico City, Mexico.
 Edging out the event favorite and teammate Mark Spitz, Doug led the way to a USA sweep in the inaugural event.
 He took home another gold medal in the same Olympics Games swimming the butterfly leg in the 4X100 Meter Medley Relay.